andrtell/traefik-vm/README.md

       ansible_host: <YOUR-DOMAIN>
 ```

+(Replace `<YOUR-DOMAIN>` with your domain).

 ## Remote setup

 This step will be run as `agent`.

 You will be prompted for the `sudo` password you provided in the `Basic VM` setup.

-This step will install Traefik and configure the firewall on the remote machine.
+This step will install and start Traefik and configure the firewall on the remote machine.

 Lets encrypt will send informative emails to you.
-Make sure to replace `<YOUR-EMAIL>` with an actual email.

 *Before you continue*

-Run all playbooks.
+Run all the playbooks.

 ```
 ansible-playbook -i inventory.yaml --ask-become-pass --extra-vars "lets_encrypt_email=<YOUR-EMAIL>" playbooks/*.yaml
 ```
+(Replace `<YOUR-EMAIL>` with your email).